betopya/Calculator/README.md

 # Calculator

-This project is a simple calculator application, published using GitHub Pages.
+This project is a simple calculator application, create with html. css and javascript.

 ## Features
 - Clean and modern interface